Crezalo/KigzagContractsV1/README.md

     As a token of our gratitude for your assistance, we offer a reward for every report of a security problem that was not yet known to us.
 The amount of the reward will be determined based on the severity of the leak, the quality of the report and any additional assistance you provide.

+## Remarks

+Currently we won't be having any exchange token but the core contract has support for discounted fees based on the number of exchange tokens owned.
+This is done to ensure smooth future integration of exchange token next year after our protocol gains some traction.